luphi/raytmx/README.md

 Although raytmx doesn't do anything that would be considered collision response, the objects collided with are provided as optional output variables, *outputObject*, to allow for it.

-Example programs that use all of the above features is included.
+Example programs that use all of the above features are included.

 A more minimal example program would look like:
 ```c